ChakirBelhaj/software-engineering-processes-group-68/README.md

 >In the context of pull requests, what automated checks are done (consider checks on commits and comments posted in the pull requests by automated tools and bots)?

 **Answer:**
+The following automated checks are performed:

+ Dependency Update Check: The presence of Dependabot in the pull requests indicate an automated check for updating dependencies.
+This indicates that Dependabot performs checks to ensure the project's dependencies are up-to-date.
+Codecov Coverage Analysis: The pull requests we looked at contain a comment from codecov-commenter bot that creates a Codecov Report.
+The report assesses the impact of the pull request on code coverage.
+It states that merging the pull request will not affect coverage.
+However, it advises uploading reports for accurate results, indicating that Codecov performs automated checks to analyze code coverage metrics and provide insights into the extent of testing conducted.
+Gradle Build and CodeQL Analysis: These automated tests are performed on each commit, details which can be found in the answer for question: What automated checks do exist on a commit pushed to the main branch?

 **Q7)**
 >How are the release notes organized?*